jforget/raku-Hamilton2/doc/Hamilton.en.md

 _n_.
 Also,  the statistics  on  this  graph  are boring.
 Radius  and diameter are both 1, all nodes are central nodes.

-The "archipelago"  graph is not  generated either, because it  is even less interesting.
+The empty graph K-bar 5 (which I would have named "archipelago graph") is  not generated  either, because  it  is even  less interesting.
 No Hamiltonian paths, infinite diameter,  no central nodes.
-Note:  the name "archipelago graph"  is not a standard  name, I have invented it.
-I have found nothing about this graph in the Wolfram website.
+"K-bar" means letter "K" with an overbar.
+The reason  is that the empty graph is the complement of the complete graph K5.

 Usually,  the linear  graph P5  is drawn  with all  nodes horizontally aligned.
 Here,  I have drawn this  graph as an incomplete  circle.
 The